Geometric Phases of Nonlinear Elastic $N$-Rotors via Cartan's Moving Frames: Dynamics of (free) nonlinear elastic double rotor

-Thus, the shape-changing motion of the two bobs can slow down or speed up the rotation drift.
-In particular, if the two bobs tend to expand in opposite directions~($\dot{\psi}_2>0$) the effective moment of inertia increases slowing down the rotation as the angular speed $\dot{\theta_1}$ reduces.
-On the contrary, if the two bobs tend to contract~($\dot{\psi}_2<0$) the angular speed increases as $I_{\text{eff}}$ reduces.
+Thus, the shape-changing motion of the two rotors can slow down or speed up the rotation drift.
+In particular, if the two rotors tend to rotate in opposite directions~($\dot{\psi}_2>0$) the effective moment of inertia increases slowing down the rotation as the angular speed $\dot{\theta_1}$ reduces.
+On the contrary, if the two rotors tend to rotate in the same direction~($\dot{\psi}_2<0$) the angular speed increases as $I_{\text{eff}}$ reduces.
 This is the analogue of spinning dancers that can increase their spinning rate by pulling their arms close to their bodies, and to decrease it by letting their arms out.
-Thus, the geometric phase component in Eq.~\eqref{Ieff} can be interpreted as the moment of inertia of an $\textit{added mass}$ in analogy with the fish self-propulsion~\citep{Shapere1987,Shapere1}.
+Thus, the geometric phase component in \eqref{Ieff} can be interpreted as the moment of inertia of an $\textit{added mass}$ in analogy with the fish self-propulsion~\citep{Shapere1987,Shapere1}.
+See also~\cite{Fedele2023} for a discussion on the effective dynamic mass, including the concept of added mass, in mechanical lattices.

 0.2in